erikw/eda031-project/README.md

 	.
 	^D

-The commands and the result produced corresponds to the functional requirements described in the specification.
+The commands and the results produced corresponds to the functional requirements described in the specification.
 Type `make help` for more instructions about compilation.

 ##Contributors